Sony’s Organizational Structure & Its Characteristics (An Analysis)

 3. Geographic divisions

 Function-Based Groups.
 This structural feature involves Sony’s business functions and reflects the company’s hierarchy and leadership.
 For example, Research & Development functions are grouped together.
-The objective is to use the corporate structure to support functional efficiency and effectiveness.
+The objective is to use this corporate structure to support functional efficiency and effectiveness.
 Sony has the following function-based groups or departments in its organizational structure:

 1. Office of the CEO